Regulations for Determining Residency and Tuition Charges

 Board of Regents Handbook, Title 4, Chapter 15, Section 5

-Except as otherwise provided in Section 3 (Nonresident Tuition) and Section 6 (Residency for Alien Students) of this Chapter, as supported by clear and convincing evidence, any person who meets any one of the following categories shall be deemed a resident student for tuition purposes:
+Except as otherwise provided in Section 3 (Nonresident Tuition) and Section 6 (Residency for Noncitizen Students) of this Chapter, as supported by clear and convincing evidence, any person who meets any one of the following categories shall be deemed a resident student for tuition purposes:

 1. Except as provided otherwise in this section, a dependent person whose spouse, family or legal guardian is a bona fide resident of the State of Nevada.
 Some or all of the following pieces of objective evidence of Nevada residency may be required with the student’s application for enrollment and must be issued at least 12 months prior to the date of matriculation:

 1. Evidence of bona fide residence in Nevada as the spouse’s, parent’s or legal guardian’s permanent, primary residence at the date of matriculation.
-Examples of evidence include home ownership, a lease agreement, rent receipts, and utility bills).
+Examples of evidence include home ownership, a lease agreement, rent receipts, and utility bills.

 2. The student’s birth certificate or proof of legal guardianship.